 Carl Jung says that wholeness is a state in which consciousness and the unconscious work together in harmony.

-Yoga is a science, and a path that gives us the methodology to move towards wholeness and completion, to become integrated.
-If we go deeper, beyond the physical practice- as a workout-where authentic and sincere yoga leads us, and just begin to observe our own behaviours-physical, mental, psychic-we have already begun to awaken and transform, to move towards balance and harmony.
+Yoga is a science and a path that gives us the methodology to move towards wholeness and completion, to become integrated.
+If we go deeper, beyond the physical practice- as a workout-where authentic and sincere yoga leads us, and just begin to observe our own behaviors-physical, mental, psychic-we have already begun to awaken and transform, to move towards balance and harmony.
 To become conscious.

-It takes courage, time, persistence and discipline to follow on this path towards wholeness and peace of mind.
-Whichever road you choose to take: yoga, a religion or any other path you choose.
+It takes courage, time, persistence, and discipline to follow this path toward wholeness and peace of mind.
+Whichever road you choose to take: yoga, religion, or any other path you choose.
 It takes to live it, to aspire.
 And guidance and trust are crucial in this path.

-I created a Mandala of Yogic practices that lead towards radiance of the Self.
+I created a Mandala of Yogic practices that lead toward the radiance of the Self.
 Mandalas of practices that create Integral Transformation as we move towards embracing our wholeness.
-Mandalas are symbols of unity, totality and wholeness.
+Mandalas are symbols of unity, totality, and wholeness.

-This mandala of practices has four gates or aspects of the practice, containing a yogic methodology as center and transforming agent.
-These Mandalas are sadhanas that exhibit radial balance and lead towards the center, unity, wholeness and Self.
+This mandala of practices has four gates or aspects of the practice, containing a yogic methodology as the center and transforming agent.
+These Mandalas are sadhanas that exhibit radial balance and lead towards the center, unity, wholeness, and Self.

 “it was when I stopped searching for home within others and lifted the foundations of home within myself I found there were no roots more intimate than those between a mind and body that have decided to be whole.” ― Rupi Kaur”

-In various spiritual traditions, mandalas may be employed for focusing attention of practitioners and adepts, as a spiritual guidance tool, for establishing a sacred space and as an aid to meditation and trance induction,mandalas and yantras are a fascinating way of exploring self and creativity, and going beyond it to realms of healing, sacredness and raising individual consciousness.
+In various spiritual traditions, mandalas may be employed to focus the attention of practitioners and adepts, as a spiritual guidance tool, for establishing a sacred space, and as an aid to meditation and trance induction; mandalas and yantras are a fascinating way of exploring self and creativity, and going beyond it to realms of healing, sacredness and raising individual consciousness.